yanzhanglab/Graph2GO/README.md

 # Graph2GO
 ## Description
-This is a graph-based representation learning method for prediction protein functions.
-Protein-protein interactions (PPIs), amino acid sequence, subcellular location and protein domains information are used to train the model.
+This is a graph-based representation learning method for predicting protein functions.
+We use both network information and node attributes to improve the performance.
+Protein-protein interaction (PPIs) networks and sequence similarity networks are used to construct graphs, which are used to propagate node attribtues, according to the definition of graph convolutional networks.

+We use amino acid sequence (CT encoding), subcellular location (bag-of-words encoding) and protein domains (bag-of-words encoding) as the node attributes (initial feature representation).

 The auto-encoder part of our model is improved based on the implementation by T. N. Kifp.
 You can find the source code here [Graph Auto-Encoders](https://github.com/tkipf/gae).
-Thanks for T. N. Kifp.

 ## Usage
 ### Requirements